 How to get there:

 By Car/Scooter: Take the Suhua Highway to Wuta, the turn west on Wutabuluo Communication Raod (武塔部落聯絡道), and keep going up the mountain valley until you reach the very end of the road.
 The trail starts there.
+Looking for scooter rental in Yilan?
+You can search Klook here or KKday here to look for options.
+You can also check out our scooter rental guide here.

 By Train: You can take a train to Wuta Station, and then walk or take a taxi 11 KM to the trailhead.
 But then you need to think how you will get back.
+You can book tickets to travel to Yilan via inter-city bus on Klook here.
+You can book tickets to Yialn via high speed rail (HSR) on Klook here or KKDay here.
+Book tickets via the normal train (TRA) on Klook here.

 Please see below: